Consenting Adult (film): Plot

 Tess and Ken Lynd have been together for 26 years and share two children.
-Margie, their oldest, is married to Nate, and recently found out that she is pregnant.
-The youngest child Jeff is off for college and heads the university's swim team.
+Margie, the older child, is married to Nate and recently found out that she is pregnant.
+The younger child, Jeff, is off to college and heads the university's swim team.
 Jeff has had a strained relationship with his parents, especially his father, with whom he constantly argued over trivial matters.
 One day, Tess receives a letter from her son asking her to contact him.
 They meet in his university town, where Jeff tells her that he is homosexual.
 While Tess applauds his bravery, she has trouble processing the news, and the next day contacts her doctor, Mark Waldo, to inquire about any counseling possibilities to "show Jeff that he is mistaken."
 She contacts psychiatrist Dr. Daniels in Seattle, who shares her view that homosexuality is an illness.
 He tells her that 25% of his patients have returned to heterosexuality after sessions with him.
 Later, she informs Ken about their son's situation, and he bursts into tears.

 During a session with the psychiatrist, Jeff reveals that he has been struggling with his sexual orientation for over seven years.
 Dissatisfied with the sessions, Jeff returns home to see his family, but Ken is not ready to see him and avoids him.
 Jeff goes to dinner with his mom to discuss his homosexuality.
 He tells her that he has tried being with girls but does not feel anything romantic, unlike what he feels about a guy on his swim team.
 Later that night, Tess blasts Ken for avoiding Jeff, but Ken tells her that he simply cannot agree with his son's lifestyle, criticizing liberalism and calling homosexuality "unnatural."
 Jeff starts to realize that his father does not want to see him and angrily leaves.